 The same sort of boots worn by our enlisted military, combat boots prioritize function over form.
 They provide an excellent combination of grip, stabilization, and protection.

-Originally designed for the specifics of long days work on horseback, they have smooth soles and can take a long time to break in properly.
+Originally designed for the specifics of day-long work on horseback, they have smooth soles and can take a long time to break in properly.

 Tecovas’ Cartwright Cowboy Boots are handmade in the traditional style, with modern embellishments of toe stitching and hand-corded patterns on the shaft.

 One of the few types of boots to originate in America, engineer boots have a tall, laceless design and exceptionally durable construction.
 You may recognize them more for their adoption by motorcyclists, which led to their “tough guy” image.

 These boots from Frye has a rugged character and rough attitude but exudes pure style.
 This attractive pull-on boot has an oiled leather upper with brushed silver hardware, two adjustable buckle details for a custom fit, neoprene oil resistant soles with a full-length leather midsole for maximum comfort and durability, and a cushioned insole for additional comfort.
 Made in USA.

 Frye’s Engineer 12R strikes a great compromise between rugged style and accessibility, and we think they would look great with a pair of bootcut jeans in a casual outfit.

 Which Are the Best Types of Boots for Men?
 Well, that depends!

 Now that you’ve seen the types of boots available to you, which one are you thinking might best suit your own personal style?

 We recommend considering two things in particular before deciding: